stokedproductions/luckybird/README.md

 I had to use some standard css as well.

-## Issues faced
+## Issues faced && If I had more time

 I did find it hard to do the curves, in the end I used SVG images when needed but I would have liked to have done it all with CSS.
 I had issues getting everything to line up nicely when the screen goes beyond 1920px that the design was made.

-## If I had more time
+I had to give the page a max-width of 1920px as per the design.
+I don't like that but under the time constraints it was a trade off to keep to the desinger

 If there was more time I would have liked to do more on the mobile screen.